NewAvenueD/website/pages/02.why-new-avenue/why.md

   whom:
     employers:
       name: For Employers
+      icon: person.svg
       benies:
         1: Innovative, zero-cost employee wellness benefit
         2: On-site dentistry fits with your current dental benefits
         3: No dental benefits?
 We can create a customized discount plan for your employees
         #4: True cost savings for self-insured employers
+        4: Prevent dental emergencies that cause 1 in 10 employees to miss a full day of work each year
         5: Prevent dental emergencies that cause 1 in 10 employees to miss a full day of work each year
         6: Every $1 spent on dental prevention can save up to $50 in medical treatment costs
         7: Decrease employee absence for routine dental care from 3-4 hours to 1 hour or less (including travel time)
     employees:
       name: For Employees
+      icon: team.svg
       benies:
         1: Hold on to that half-day of vacation.
 Take care of your routine dental appointment in an hour or less.
         2: You deal with enough traffic on your commute.
 When it’s time to see a dentist we come to you.